yumimobi/YumiMediationSDK-Unity-wiki/English/GetStarted(en).md

 # Get Started
-Integrating the YumiMediationSDK Mobile Ads Unity plugin into an app, which you will do here, is the first step toward displaying AdMob ads and earning revenue.
+Integrating the YumiMediationSDK Mobile Ads Unity plugin into an app, which you will do here, is the first step toward displaying Yumi ads and earning revenue.
 Once the integration is complete, you can choose an ad format (such as interstitial or rewarded video) to get detailed implementation steps.
 # Prerequisites
 - Unity 5.6 and above